ossrs/srs-sea/README.md

 1. Setup the Camera preview, callback with the YUV(YV12) image frame.
 1. Setup the MediaCodec and MediaFormat, encode the YUV to h.264/avc in annexb.
 1. Remux the annexb to flv stream.
-1. [Coming soon]HTTP POST the flv stream to SRS.
+1. HTTP POST the flv stream to SRS.

 Winlin 2015.5